badiaamakhlouf/DS_ML_InterviewBank/pages/data_visualization_and_eda.md

 <img src="images/normal_dist.PNG" width="500">

 _Source: https://medicoapps.org/biostatistics-normal-curve-test-of-significance-standard-error-2/_

-### Q- How to perform Frequency and Probability distribution analysis in EDA ?
+### Q13- How to perform Frequency and Probability distribution analysis in EDA ?

-### Q- What else we can perform in EDA ?
+### Q14- What else we can perform in EDA ?
 Here are more analysis to perform during EDA phase:
 - Data frame dimension `df.shape`
 - Data frame columns: `df.columns`